 - CHD: What to watch for

 To find useful services to help you on your journey with heart disease, see our services and resources listing.

-This information was written by Shelagh Ross – who lives with congenital heart disease – in collaboration with cardiologists Jack Colman and Lorna Swan of the University Health Network in Toronto.
+This information was written by Shelagh Ross – who lives with congenital heart disease – in collaboration with cardiologists Jack Colman and Lorna Swan, ACHD program, Peter Munk Cardiac Centre and University of Toronto.